How To Drop the Struggle with Anxiety

 Anxiety and I have been well-acquainted for awhile.
 After years of struggling, learning, and training on how to treat anxiety, I still recognize it showing up in my life regularly.
 I personally struggle to this day with how much I dislike anxious, fearful or worried feelings.

-Overwhelming physical symptoms
+Overwhelming physical symptoms of anxiety

 When anxiety rises up in powerful ways for me today, I often feel hot, sweaty and my muscles get tense.
 My mind is racing and it’s often hard to focus–usually when I need to focus the most, such as in public speaking or before an important event.